What Is Seller Financing for a Business?

-Financing your sale allows you to set a higher sales price than you would with a cash sale.
+Financing a business for sale allows sellers to set a higher sales price tha with a cash sale.
 This is partly due to a greater demand for seller-financed businesses for sale, but also because the seller can set a slightly higher asking price to help offset the risk of financing.

 3. Sellers financing brings in profit from interest.

-In addition to setting a higher initial selling price, seller financing brings in profit from collected interest, and allows you to spread out the taxable income from your sale over time.
+In addition to setting a higher initial selling price, seller financing brings in profit from collected interest, and allows sellers to spread out the taxable income from the sale over time.
 It also takes less time to clear than commercial financing, and since banks can require quite a bit of time to approve a loan, this may contribute to a quicker sale.

-What to Consider Before Seller Financing Your Business
+What to Consider Before Seller Financing a Business

-- Include seller financing in your business for sale listing
+- Include seller financing in the business for sale listing

 - Ask for a sizeable down payment of a least a third up front